A conference on approaching the twelve senses as an essential tool for teachers

 Campus housing is reserved directly through Threefold Educational Center.

 Online registration is open through noon on Friday, November 8.
-If you haven’t registered online by that day/time and still wish to attend, you may do so as a walk-in registration providing space is available.
+If you haven’t registered online by that day/time and still wish to attend, you may register as a walk-in, providing space is available (check this web page for updates).
 Walk-in cost is $330.

 Contact Admissions and Summer Coordinator Barbara Vitale at firstname.lastname@example.org or 845-425-0055 x20.

 Sunbridge Institute reserves the right to cancel any offering at any time.
 If Sunbridge cancels, all registrants will be notified and will receive a full refund.
 If the registrant cancels, he or she will receive a full refund less the non-refundable registration fee.
 Sunbridge reserves the right to make faculty substitutions when necessary.